AdaCore/Ada_Drivers_Library/ARM/STM32/driver_demos/demo_adc_polling/readme.md

+This program demonstrates reading the VBat (battery voltage) value from an ADC unit, using polling.

 There are three separate main programs in this project.
 These programs are set up to run on the STM32F429 Discovery boards because they use the LCD to display results.
 This display usage is entirely for convenience -- some other means